Candle Care | Best way to burn a candle

 Sometimes it’s hard to say goodbye to your favourite candle… but it’s important to know when it’s time.
 You should retire your candle when there is 1cm of wax that remains in the bottom. (don’t worry, this doesn’t need to go to waste).

-A really cool tip is to place your candle in Cryogenic Sleep over night (Also called a freezer).
-This hardens the wax and makes it easy to remove.
-You can then place the remaining wax in a candle burner so it doesn’t go to waste.
-And of course, reuse your vessel!
+A really cool tip is to boil some water and fill the candle half way.
+Let sit until the water is cool and the wax had hardened.
+Pop the remaining wax in a burner and of course, reuse your vessel!
 All the candles we sell have beautiful vessels that you can reuse as pencil holders or vases!